AdaCore/gnatstudio/docs/users_guide/extending.rst

 operations such as highlighting the syntax of a file, exploring a file using the :guilabel:`Project` view, and finding files associated with that language.

+NOTE: The highlighting of syntax via the mechanisms described here are deprecated.
+See :ref:`Highlighters` for the current way to highlight custom languages.

 The following child tags are available: